GITZMBE/ProDictionary/README.md

 # ProDictionary

-ProDictionary is a website that allows users to look up definitions of different words.
+ProDictionary is a website that allows users to look up definitions of different words and concepts.

 ## Table of Contents